-In 2017, 57 million expatriates crossed borders to try their luck in a new country (Ministry of Foreign Affairs and International Development figure).
-So why not you?
+Each year, millions of expatriates move abroad to try their luck in a new country or region, so why not you?
 Wherever life takes you, your international bank is here to help get ready to move and to make your new home a success.

 What are the advantages of being an international customer at HSBC France?

 The English-speaking Advisers in our International Centre are specialised in the needs of international clients.
 You can contact them by phone, e-mail or videoconference.

 Monday to Friday from 8am to 7pm and Saturday from 9am to 5pm.(1)

 Your personal online banking and the HSBC France app are available both in English and French.
 It makes it easy to manage your accounts and benefit from all your everyday banking services.

 Fee-free withdrawals using your HSBC bank card at our cash machines